zoey1998/Fundamentals-BME-Design/PrototypingSkills/ElectronicsDesign.md

 * Protection is related to diode threshold voltage and DC offset.

 ## Bypass Capacitors
-* Stabalize "constant" voltage sources.
+* Stabilize "constant" voltage sources.
 * Act as LPF.
 * Should be as close to source pin as possible.
 * Usually tenths of a uF.